niels-emmer/macjuu-public/README.md

 # macjuu-public
-This repository contains a generalized version of the private version used to build and maintain https://macjuu.com; a 10+ year-old Macbook Air powered by Ubuntu & Docker.
+This repository contains a generalized version* of the code used to build and maintain https://macjuu.com; a 10+ year-old Macbook Air powered by Ubuntu & Docker.
 Given its age, it can die any moment, so I built it from code.

+*: mainly, all `.env` files were scrubbed from personal info and tokens, available as `.env.example` to re-build your own version from.

 Below info is far from complete but should give a good starting point in case you want to build your own selfhosted stacks.